-I will do my best to be honest and fair, friendly and helpful, considerate and caring, courageous and strong, and responsible for what I say and do, and to respect myself and others, respect authority, use resources wisely, make the world a better place, a new generation of girls will get the courage, confidence and character they need to lead their lives and our world in the future.
+I will do my best to be honest and fair, friendly and helpful, considerate and caring, courageous and strong, and responsible for what I say and do, and to respect myself and others, respect authority, use resources wisely, make the world a better place, and be a sister to every Girl Scout.

+Welcome to Girl Scouts and a great new adventure!
+Thanks to volunteers like you, a new generation of girls will get the courage, confidence and character they need to lead their lives and our world in the future.
 The Girl Scout team is here to support you, but YOU are enough-we couldn't do this without YOU!
-99 and a great new adventure!